arendjr/PlainText/README.md

 ### Dependencies ###

  * Clang 3.1 or higher, or GCC 4.7 or higher
- * Qt framework 4.7 or higher
+ * Qt framework 4.7 or higher, or Qt framework 5.x
  * Zlib development package

 If you are using Ubuntu Linux, you can use the following command to install